 - Michigan State University Alumni Association, Alumni as Resource Committee Member (1999)

 - St. Martha’s Council, Knights of Columbus

 Michael J. Cole

 Every time a client sells a franchise, Michael shares in their pride.
 He enjoys the relationships he builds with clients as their trusted legal and business advisor just as much as he likes digging into the details of industry specifics.
-Learning business and industry-specific nuances drives his passion for the work he does, and he’s dedicated to helping clients make informed business and legal decisions about whatever challenge lies in front of them, through every stage of their business development and growth.
+Applying the nuances of business and franchise law drives his passion for the work he does, and he’s dedicated to helping clients make informed decisions about whatever legal risk or challenge lies in front of them, through every stage of their business growth.

 Michael came to FSBR in 2013.
-Prior to that, he worked on a wide range of corporate, transactional, compliance, and regulatory matters while practicing in Washington, D.C.
+Prior to that, he worked on a wide range of corporate, transactional, compliance, and regulatory matters with a Washington, D.C., law firm.